jo-37/pdl-opt-glpk/Readme.md

 - sense

-    If sense is 1, the problem is a minimization.
-If sense is -1, the problem is a maximization.
+    If sense is 1 (GLPX_MIN), the problem is a minimization.
+If sense is -1 (GLPX_MAX), the problem is a maximization.

 - param